VictorKim00/calculator_in_the_cloud/README.md

 - Java Socket Programming Documentation
 - HTTP Protocol Specification (for inspiration)

+### 🤖 AI Assistance Disclosure
+Some parts of this project (such as error-handling logic and thread management) were reviewed and refined with assistance from **Anthropic Claude**.
+All final implementations were written, tested, and verified by the author.
+This disclosure is made for transparency.
 ---

 **⭐ If you found this project helpful, please consider giving it a star!**